-24Several days later Felix came back with his wife Drusilla, who was a Jew, and called for Paul to speak with him.
-Felix listened to what Paul said to him about trusting in Jesus the Messiah.
-25Paul talked to him about what God wants people to do in order to please him.
-He also explained how people should control how they act and that there would be a time when God will judge all people.
-Felix became afraid after hearing those things, so he said to Paul, "That is all I want to hear now.
-When I have time, I will ask you to come to me again."
-26Felix was hoping that Paul would give him some money, so he sent for Paul to come to him many times.
-Paul talked with Felix many times, but he did not give Felix any money, and Felix did not tell his soldiers to release Paul from prison.
+24But several days later Felix came back with his wife Drusilla.
+She was a Jew.
+Felix called for Paul to speak with him.
+He {and Drusilla} listened to what Paul said about trusting in Jesus the Messiah.
+25Paul talked about what God wants people to do in order to please him.
+Paul also explained how people should control how they act.
+Paul said that there would be a time when God would judge all people.
+Felix became afraid after hearing those things.
+So he said to Paul, "That is all I want to hear now.
+But when I have time, I will ask you to come to me again."
+26Felix was also hoping that Paul would give him some money.
+So he sent for Paul to come to him many times.
+Paul talked with Felix every time{, but he did not give him any money, so Felix did not tell his soldiers to release Paul from prison}.